Outreach, Education and Training

 Mentor: Dr. Travis Columbus is a Research Scientist at California Botanic Garden and Professor of Botany at Claremont Graduate University.

-Description: At the California Botanic Garden (CalBG) we investigate diversification of plants from a number of different angles including phylogenetics, population genetics, biogeography, floristics, rare plant demography and morphological studies.
-Our work has special focus on a number of flowering plant lineages that are especially rich in western North America including Eriogonum (Polygonaceae), monkeyflowers (Phrymaceae), Astragalus (Fabaceae), Agave (Asparagaceae) and Cactaceae.
-Example projects a mentee could work on at CalBG include 1) Use genetic and morphological data to examine hybridization between widespread (Eriogonum wrightii var. subscaposum) and narrowly endemic (Eriogonum kennedyi var. austromontanum) buckwheats.
-2) Conduct a population genetic study to develop tools to aid in the protection of succulent plants that are being targeted by poachers.
-3) Use genetic data and distribution modeling to compare sister species of narrowly endemic and widespread monkeyflower species to evaluate drivers of range size and rarity.
+Description: At the California Botanic Garden (CalBG) we investigate the diversification of plants from a number of different angles including phylogenetics, population genetics, biogeography, floristics, rare plant demography, and morphological studies.
+Our work has a special focus on a number of flowering plant lineages that are especially rich in western North America including Eriogonum (Polygonaceae), monkeyflowers (Phrymaceae), Astragalus (Fabaceae), Agave (Asparagaceae) and Cactaceae.
+Examples of projects a mentee could work on at CalBG include: 1) Conduct a population genetic study of Astragalus lentiginosus var. sesquimetralis (Sodaville milkvetch) in CA and NV.
+2) Examine the genetic diversity found within seed collections of federally listed Astragalus magdalenae var. peirsonii (Peirson's milkvetch) in the Algodones Dunes.
+3) Compare the genetic diversity of a restored population of Nitrophila mohavensis (Amargosa niterwort) with wild populations across its range.
+4).
+Use genetic and morphological data to examine evolutionary relationships for narrowly endemic taxa in the genus Eriogonum (e.g. Eriogonum tiehmii and E. microtheca var. lacus-ursi)

 The Morton Arboretum: Lisle, IL

 Mentors: Dr. Silvia Alvarez-Clare is the Director of Global Tree Conservation at The Morton Arboretum.
-Kate Good, Research Assistant II and species prioritization officer.
+Kate Good, Global Tree Conservation Research Manager and species prioritization officer.

 Mentor: Dr. Sean Hoban is a Tree Conservation Biologist at The Morton Arboretum.
 His research focuses on gathering the knowledge about genetics, geography, and ecology of plants, to help foster species’ resilience in times of change.